mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 Immediately aft of the bridge is a block of four cabins for the most essential flight personnel.
 The remainder of the ship's accommodation is arranged in similar blocks interspersed with common areas, a mess hall and a recreation chamber.
-Crew facilities are generous to allow long- term deployments but divided up in such a way that part of the common- area allocation can be repurposed for additional accommodation or equipment without interfering with other common areas.
+Crew facilities are generous to allow long-term deployments but divided up in such a way that part of the common-area allocation can be repurposed for additional accommodation or equipment without interfering with other common areas.

 60